-As of December 31, 2022 Actual Pro Forma Pro Forma As Adjusted(1) (in millions, except share and per share data) Cash, cash equivalents, and marketable securities \$ 1,742 \$ \$ Redeemable convertible preferred stock, \$0.0001 par value per share; 178,319,452 shares authorized, 167,302,220 shares issued and outstanding, actual; no shares authorized, issued, and outstanding, pro forma and pro forma as adjusted \$ 2,822 \$ \$ Stockholders' deficit: Voting and non-voting common stock, \$0.0001 par value per share; 820,508,725 shares authorized, 72,230,354 shares issued and outstanding, actual; no shares authorized, issued, and outstanding, pro forma and pro forma as adjusted Exchangeable shares, no par value, 702,085 shares authorized, 688,787 shares issued and outstanding, actual; no shares authorized, issued, and outstanding, pro forma and pro forma as adjusted Preferred stock, \$0.0001 par value per share; no shares authorized, issued, or outstanding, actual; shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted Common stock, \$0.0001 par value per share; no shares authorized, issued, and outstanding, actual; shares authorized, pro forma and pro forma as adjusted; shares issued and outstanding, pro forma; shares issued and outstanding, pro forma as adjusted Additional paid-in capital 918 Accumulated other comprehensive loss (5) Accumulated deficit (977) Total stockholders' (deficit) equity (64) Total capitalization \$ 2,758 \$ \$
+As of March 31, 2023 Actual Pro Forma Pro Forma As Adjusted(1) (in millions, except share amounts, which are reflected in thousands, and per share amounts) Cash, cash equivalents, and marketable securities \$ 1,804 \$ \$ Redeemable convertible preferred stock, \$0.0001 par value per share; 178,319 shares authorized, 167,302 shares issued and outstanding, actual; no shares authorized, issued, and outstanding, pro forma and pro forma as adjusted \$ 2,822 \$ \$ Stockholders' equity: Voting and non-voting common stock, \$0.0001 par value per share; 820,509 shares authorized, 72,351 shares issued and outstanding, actual; no shares authorized, issued, and outstanding, pro forma and pro forma as adjusted Exchangeable shares, no par value, 702 shares authorized, 689 shares issued and outstanding, actual; no shares authorized, issued, and outstanding, pro forma and pro forma as adjusted Preferred stock, \$0.0001 par value per share; no shares authorized, issued, or outstanding, actual; shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted Common stock, \$0.0001 par value per share; no shares authorized, issued, and outstanding, actual; shares authorized, pro forma and pro forma as adjusted; shares issued and outstanding, pro forma; shares issued and outstanding, pro forma as adjusted - Additional paid-in capital 923 Accumulated other comprehensive loss (4) Accumulated deficit (849) Total stockholders' equity 70 Total capitalization \$ 2,892 \$ \$

 (1) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the amount of cash, cash equivalents, and marketable securities, additional paid-in capital, total stockholders' equity, and total capitalization by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) the amount of cash, cash equivalents, and marketable securities, additional paid-in capital, total stockholders' equity, and total capitalization by approximately \$ million, assuming the assumed initial public offering price per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) the amount of cash, cash equivalents, and marketable securities, additional paid-in capital, total stockholders' equity, and total capitalization by approximately \$ million, assuming the assumed initial public offering price per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The number of shares of our common stock that will be outstanding after this offering is based on outstanding as of December 31, 2022, and excludes:
+The number of shares of our common stock that will be outstanding after this offering is based on shares of our common stock outstanding as of March 31, 2023 (after giving effect to the Exchangeable Share Conversion, the Preferred Stock Conversion, the RSU Net Settlement, and the RSA Cancellation), and excludes: